com-480-data-visualization/com-480-project-artemis/README.md

 Here is the distribution of the number of words per song and vocabulary size (excluding songs with more than 1000 words)
 ![](images/words.png)! ![](images/unique_words.png)!

+In order to make interesting visualization, we will have to use diverse NLP vectorization tools, which we have started to explore at the bottom of the [Data Exploration Notebook](https://github.com/com-480-data-visualization/com-480-project-artemis/blob/master/Billboard-Data-Exploration.ipynb).
+Among them LDA, Doc2Vec, ... and more to come!

 ### 4. Related work

 ***What others have already done with the data?***